Worried about jeopardising your users’ confidential information?

 Features of Matomo Log Analytics

-- 100% software and data ownership
+- 100% data ownership

-- Protect visitor privacy with IP anonymisation
+- Protect user privacy with IP anonymisation

 - Recognises most server log formats (Apache, Nginx, IIS, etc.)

 - Easily migrate from AWStats and Urchin by importing your historical logs into Matomo